ArmyAntSEC/GGGT/MMMT_eng_raw.md

 #### Act 1

-You will finish act 1 by saying, after about 20 minutes, “I have decided to sell the Tiara”.
+You will finish act 1 (Relationship building) by saying, after about 20 minutes, “I have decided to sell the Tiara”.

 Other characters will probably catch their breath and want to speak, but they may not.
 Raise a fist above your head and say “Freeze.
 We now go in to act 2.
 We shall now, one by one, have a short monologue about what our characters feel.”

 Then do a monologue, no longer than 60 seconds about your own thoughts on the matter.
-Then nod to another player who can take over.
-When all have had their turn, raise your hand again and say “Act 3, conflict, starts now and continues for 20 minutes.”
+When you are done nod to another player who can take over.
+When all have had their turn and all are sitting down, raise your fist again and say “Act 3, conflict, starts now and continues for 20 minutes.”

-Lower your hand and repeat your last line: “I have decided to sell the Tiara”
+Lower your fist and repeat your last line: “I have decided to sell the Tiara”

 #### Act 4

-Act 4 is the dream sequence.
-It ends with the Viscountess A starts to put back chairs and tables.
-While the others help out, set an alarm on yours cell phone so that it will ring after 20 minutes.
+Act 4 (The dream sequences) ends with the Viscountess A telling all to put back chairs and tables.
+While the others do this, set an alarm on yours cell phone so that it will ring 20 minutes after the start of act 5 (The day after / Resolution).

 #### Act 5

-Act 5 and the entire game will end when your cell phone rings.
+Act 5 (The day after / Resolution) and the entire game will end when your cell phone rings.
 It is the auction house calling to get the last OK to sell the Tiara.
 Tell them what you have decided.
 When the call is over, you will raise a fist above your head and say that the game is over.

 ### Voluntary accessory